 The sight of the Pré de Bar glacier, (a glacier that boasts a perfect tongue formation), is with us all the way as we make our way to the Grand Col Ferret (2537m), and the whole atmosphere is out of this world, and despite the climb is a very rewarding section of the walk.
 The col marks the border of Switzerland and Italy and the trail becomes wider and more defined on reaching the border.
 The descent from the pass takes you to the valley floor and eventually the charming village of La Fouly.
 Overnight Hotel with shower.

-Our group takes the “Fenêtre d'Arpette” (2665m) route, which is a variant on the Tour du Mont Blanc and quite a challenge.
+Transfer by local bus to Champex.
+Our aim is to take the “Fenêtre d'Arpette” (2665m) route, which is a variant on the Tour du Mont Blanc and quite a challenge*.
 The morning’s hike is almost completely uphill and the trail is not as well defined as on previous days but as with many pass crossings on this route, the rewards on a good weather day are extraordinary views, this time across to the Trient Glacier.
 This ascent will be one of the most memorable moments of the trek!
 From the pass there is an initially steep ascent before the gradient levels out to the Trient Valley.
 This evening will be spent in a gîte in Trient with shower.
+Note: * In the event of poor weather or dependant on groups ability we may take the standard route.

 On our last days walk we make our way to the Balme mountain passage.
 Weather permitting we will be afforded wonderful views over the Mont Blanc chain.
 Our walk concludes in the Chamonix Valley at Le Tour.